Trump boosts hold on GOP nomination with decisive New Hampshire primary win

 New Hampshire had been framed as Haley’s last best chance to make a dent in Trump’s runaway lead.
 But despite her loss, the former United Nations envoy said in a speech on Tuesday night that she plans to continue her campaign.

 “This race is far from over.
-There are dozens of states left to go,” she told a crowd of supporters after the New Hampshire race was called for Trump.
-“Today we got close to half of the vote.
+There are dozens of states left to go,” she told a crowd of supporters.
+“Today, we got close to half of the vote.
 We still have a ways to go, but we keep moving up.”

 Though she readily acknowledged her defeat in the New Hampshire primary, she also took aim at Trump’s fitness for office and his chances against Biden.

 “With Donald Trump, Republicans have lost almost every competitive election,” she said.
-“The worst-kept secret in politics is how badly the Democrats want to run against Donald Trump.”
+“The worst kept secret in politics is how badly the Democrats want to run against Donald Trump.”

 Trump responded with a fiery speech of his own later in the evening, at his campaign headquarters in Nashua, New Hampshire.

-The former president accused Haley of claiming victory even in defeat.
+The former president accused Haley of claiming a win even in defeat.
 “Who the hell was the impostor who went up on the stage before and claimed a victory?”
 Trump asked.

-While most of the attention was focused on Tuesday’s Republican primary results, President Biden also secured a resounding victory in his party’s primary race despite not appearing on the ballot.
+While most of the attention was focused on Tuesday’s Republican primary results, President Biden also secured a resounding victory in his party’s primary race, despite not appearing on the ballot.

 Biden did not participate in the New Hampshire contest due to a scheduling spat between state Democrats and the Democratic National Committee, but his supporters launched a successful campaign to urge voters to write the president’s name on the ballot anyway.